Gophers dominate in every way to stomp New Mexico State 38-0

 Then, Fleck's team methodically rolled over the Aggies, who were 2-10 last year and gave up 40.4 points per game.

+"When you watched him go through his progressions, you could just feel Kirk speaking to him,'' Fleck said.

-The Gophers defense, which ranked third nationally in fewest yards allowed last year, didn't let the Aggies breach Minnesota territory through three quarters.
+The Gophers defense, which ranked third nationally in fewest yards allowed last year, didn't let the Aggies breach Minnesota territory until the fourth quarter.
+The shutout at home was the first since Sept.
+16, 2006, in a 62-0 blanking of Temple.

+"Every day that we come to work, we have to have that mentality that we need to be a tough defense,'' linebacker Mariano Sori-Marin said.
+"When you look at the Big Ten West, teams like Iowa and Wisconsin are built on stopping the run, physicality up front.
+As a defense, we have to mold to that mentality and be tough at all times.''

 New Mexico State got a first down on its next possession, but the Gophers quickly forced a punt and took over at their 36 after a fair catch interference penalty on the Aggies.

 On their second possession, the Gophers went on a 13-play, 64-yard march with their running game.
 Ibrahim got it started with gains of 15 and 9 yards.
-Potts carried 3 yards for first down to the 37 on his first carry.
-Ibrahim converted a third-and-5 situation with a tough 7-yard run to the 25.
 Back-to-back runs by Potts for 11 yards moved the ball to the 15.
 Ibrahim followed with four carries for 14 yards, taking it in from the 1 on the first play of the second quarter for his 35th career touchdown and a 14-0 lead.

 After Minnesota's defense forced another three-and-out, the offense tore through the Aggies defense before stalling inside the 10 and settling for Matthew Trickett's 26-yard field goal for a 17-0 lead.
 Morgan a found Autman-Bell in the back of the end zone, and the wideout tried to get a toe in bounds, but a replay review confirmed the official's incomplete call.